The following information guides you through dealing with a car lost through repossession.

 - Creditor use of car.
-A creditor’s use of the car before sale could be commercially unreasonable.
-When the car is in the creditor’s custody, the creditor has a duty to use reasonable care.
+A creditor’s use of the car before the sale could be commercially unreasonable.
+When the car is in the creditor’s custody, the creditor has to use reasonable care.
 If the car is destroyed while in the creditor’s possession, the creditor may no longer be entitled to any deficiency.
-In general, the creditor cannot drive the car unless it is to preserve the car’s value – never for personal reasons.
+In general, the creditor cannot drive the car unless it is to preserve its value – never for personal reasons.

 - Creditor reconditioning the car.
 It may be commercially unreasonable for a creditor to sell the car “as-is” if preparing the car in some minimal way could significantly increase its value.
-The creditor may have to “recondition” the car, including polishing, cleaning, tune-ups and paint touch-ups.
-At the same time, you should make sure the creditor does not put too much work into reconditioning the car, because you will end up paying for all reasonable expenses of car preparation for sale.
-The amount of reconditioning should be proportionate to the value of the car or must result in a significant increase in the sale price.
+The creditor may have to “recondition” the car, including polishing, cleaning, tune-ups, and paint touch-ups.
+Simultaneously, you should make sure the creditor does not put too much work into reconditioning the car because you will pay for all reasonable car preparation expenses for sale.
+The amount of reconditioning should be proportionate to the car’s value or must result in a significant increase in the sale price.

 - Creditor choice between public and private sale.
 The choice between a public and private sale must be commercially reasonable and must maximize sale proceeds.
 However, a low sale price by itself is probably not enough to prove that a sale was commercially unreasonable.
 You should check wholesale pricing guides, like the publication put out by the National Automobile Dealers Association, to determine whether a sale price was commercially reasonable.